karanparmar1/react-beautiful-dnd/README.md

 - Independent nested lists - a list can be a child of another list, but you cannot drag items from the parent list into a child list
 - Server side rendering (SSR) compatible - see [resetServerContext()](/docs/api/reset-server-context.md)
 - Plays well with [nested interactive elements](/docs/api/draggable.md#interactive-child-elements-within-a-draggable-) by default
+- Custom implementation to fix overlap issue [use "HIGHEST_DROPPABLE" inside one of the droppable id to prioritize it, if it is overlapping]

 ## Motivation 🤔